spraakbanken/mink-backend/docs/developers-guide.md

 ### Creating a New Resource

 Before any data can be uploaded or processed, a user must create a resource.
-Creating a new corpus, lexicon or metadata resource generates a unique resource ID (prefixed with `mink-`) and an [info object](#info-object).
+Creating a new corpus, lexicon or metadata resource generates a unique resource ID (prefixed with the value specified in the `RESOURCE_PREFIX` configuration variable; defaults to `mink-`) and an [info object](#info-object).
 The resource ID is registered in the authentication system, and the user who creates the resource is assigned owner rights.
 To create a new resource, use the appropriate route (e.g., `/corpus/create`, `/lexicon/create`, `/metadata/create`).

 ### Uploading Source Files